 Young people are some of the most vulnerable people experiencing homelessness in Victoria.

-Every night, as many as 6,000 young people experience homelessness.
+Every night, more than 6,000 young people experience homelessness.